 Illustrations are also versatile and flexible.
 They work in literally every brand touchpoint, from business cards to brochures and from packaging to your website.
 However, they need be used consistently across all your communications otherwise you won’t establish them as part of your brand, and they’ll start to lose their intended impact.

 As part of our current brand identity refresh for Suffolk-based Vale Designs – a local company who design and handmake bespoke kitchens –, we have extended their brand identity by adding a set of wood cut style illustrations which visualise the process and customer journey.
 They also convey the quality of craftsmanship and the charm of their beautiful kitchens.

 Illustrations help to convey and deepen your brand message

 The second benefit of bespoke illustrations lies in their power to tell a story.
 They support your branding in giving visual cues as to your brand’s personality and positioning.
 They communicate ideas and values without using words and in doing so create an even better connection with your audience.

 Illustrations are particularly useful if the nature of your brand’s products and services is particularly abstract, complex or highly sensitive.
 Illustrations have the power to visualise concepts and eradicate the use of clichéd and overused stock imagery.
 But they can also describe scenarios that are too taboo or where photography would be too graphic and insensitive.

-We are currently working with social enterprise Lofty Heights.
-Their team support people whose homes have become muddled due to a severe and/or sudden change in circumstance – such as a bereavement, ill physical or mental health – to live in their home happier and safer for longer.
+We recently worked with social enterprise Lofty Heights.
+Their team supports people whose homes have become muddled due to a severe and/or sudden change in circumstance – such as a bereavement, ill physical or mental health – to live in their home happier and safer for longer.
 Their work is of a sensitive nature which renders photography of their work almost impossible.
-Instead, we are creating a range of illustrations which visualise aspects of their works in a friendly and hopeful manner.
+Instead, we have created a range of illustrations which visualise aspects of their works in a friendly and hopeful manner.